aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

     2. 0, 1, 2, -1 and -7 are rational numbers because they can be converted to simple fractions by dividing by 1, to obtain 0/1, 1/1, 2/1, -1/1 and -7/1 respectively.
     2. 0.5 and -1.25 are rational numbers because they can be converted exactly to the simple fractions 1/2 and -5/4 respectively.
     2. 1.33333... and -0.16666... are rational numbers because they can be converted exactly to the simple fractions 4/3 and -1/6 respectively.
-    3. &pi;, &radic;2 and &#8731;-2 are not rational numbers, but can be approximated by the rational numbers 22/7, 1.41 or 141/100, and -1.26 or -63/50 respectively.
+    3. &pi;, &radic;2 and &#8731;-2 are not rational numbers directly, but indirectly as outputs of certain math procedures (aka functions) which generate rational numbers for any given level of accuracy other than zero.
+Examples of rational numbers representing &pi;, &radic;2 and &#8731;-2 are 22/7, 1.41 (or 141/100), and -1.26 (or -63/50) respectively.
-    4. 1/0, 0/0, &radic;-1 and &radic;-4 are all examples of expressions which are not rational numbers, and cannot be approximated by rational numbers.
+    4. 1/0, 0/0, &radic;-1 and &radic;-4 are all examples of expressions which are not rational numbers, directly or indirectly.
 3. *Magnitude of a rational number*: the part of a rational number without the sign.
 Equivalent to making a number positive.
 So magnitude of 0 is 0, magnitude of -1 is 1, magnitude of 3/4 is 3/4, magnitude of -1/2 is 1/2, magnitude of 4.5 is 4.5, magnitude of -0.65 is 0.65;
 4. Sign of a rational number: the sign of a rational number is negative (sometimes written as '-') if the number is negative; is positive (sometimes written as '+') if the number is positive; or zero if the number is zero.
 So sign of 0 is 0, sign of 8 is +, sign of -7 is -.